-Healthcare workers should be up to date with routinely recommended vaccines for adults, such as dTpa (diphtheria-tetanus-acellular pertussis)-containing, MMR (measles-mumps-rubella) vaccines and catch-up vaccinations.
+Members of the workforce should be up to date with routinely recommended vaccines for adults, such as dTpa (diphtheriatetanus-acellular pertussis)-containing, MMR (measles-mumps-rubella) vaccines and catch-up vaccinations.

-Healthcare workers should check which vaccines their state or territory guidelines require them to have and what documentation they need to support this.
-Contact your state or territory health authority for more details regarding mandatory vaccination programs for healthcare workers.
+Members of the workforce should check which vaccines their state or territory guidelines require them to have and what documentation they need to support this.
+Contact your state or territory health authority for more details regarding mandatory vaccination programs for all members of the workforce.

 Table 31.
-Recommended vaccinations for all healthcare workers [353]
+Recommended vaccinations for all healthcare workers

-Healthcare workers Disease/Vaccine All healthcare workers: including all workers and students directly involved in patient care or the handling of human tissues, blood or body fluids.
-Hepatitis B Influenza Pertussis (dTpa) MMR (if non-immune) Varicella (if non-immune) Healthcare workers who work with remote Indigenous communities in Northern Territory, Queensland, South Australia and Western Australia; and other specified healthcare workers in some jurisdictions.
-Vaccines listed for 'All healthcare workers', plus hepatitis A Healthcare workers who may be at high risk of exposure to drug-resistant cases of tuberculosis (dependent on state or territory guidelines).
-Vaccines listed for 'All healthcare workers', plus consider Bacillus Calmette- Guérin (BCG) vaccine
+Healthcare workers Disease/Vaccine All members of the workforce: including all workers and students directly involved in patient care or the handling of human tissues, blood or body fluids.
+Hepatitis B Influenza Pertussis (dTpa) MMR (if non-immune) Varicella (if non-immune) COVID-19 (as per jurisdictional policy directives) Members of the workforce who work with remote Indigenous communities in Northern Territory, Queensland, South Australia and Western Australia; and other specified healthcare workers in some jurisdictions.
+Vaccines listed for 'All healthcare workers', plus hepatitis A Members of the workforce who may be at high risk of exposure to drug-resistant cases of tuberculosis (dependent on state or territory guidelines).
+Vaccines listed for 'All healthcare workers', plus consider Bacillus Calmette-Guérin (BCG) vaccine